 The Town of Weston’s Department of Public Works (DPW) is responsible for removing snow from and de-icing 102 miles of roadway and 6 municipal parking lots in the winter season.
-The town also plows 10 miles of sidewalk to ensure safe passage for pedestrians.
+The DPW also plows 10 miles of sidewalk to ensure safe passage for pedestrians.

 Clearing the Roadways

-Many factors can determine the town’s response to a snow event some of which may include:
+Many factors can determine the Town’s response to a snow event some of which may include:

 Amount of accumulated snow